huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `effect` - (Required, String) Available options are NoSchedule, PreferNoSchedule, and NoExecute.

+<a name="extend_params"></a>
+The `extend_params` block supports:

+* `max_pods` - (Optional, Int, ForceNew) Specifies the maximum number of instances a node is allowed to create.
+  Changing this parameter will create a new resource.

+* `docker_base_size` - (Optional, Int, ForceNew) Specifies the available disk space of a single container on a node, in GB.
+Changing this parameter will create a new resource.

+* `preinstall` - (Optional, String, ForceNew) Specifies the script to be executed before installation.
+  The input value can be a Base64 encoded string or not.
+Changing this parameter will create a new resource.

+* `postinstall` - (Optional, String, ForceNew) Specifies the script to be executed after installation.
+  The input value can be a Base64 encoded string or not.
+Changing this parameter will create a new resource.

+* `node_image_id` - (Optional, String, ForceNew) Specifies the image ID to create the node.
+  Changing this parameter will create a new resource.

+* `node_multi_queue` - (Optional, String, ForceNew) Specifies the number of ENI queues.
+  Example setting: **"[{\"queue\":4}]"**.
+Changing this parameter will create a new resource.

+* `nic_threshold` - (Optional, String, ForceNew) Specifies the ENI pre-binding thresholds.
+  Example setting: **"0.3:0.6"**.
+Changing this parameter will create a new resource.

+* `agency_name` - (Optional, String, ForceNew) Specifies the agency name.
+  Changing this parameter will create a new resource.

+* `kube_reserved_mem` - (Optional, Int, ForceNew) Specifies the reserved node memory, which is reserved for Kubernetes-related components.
+Changing this parameter will create a new resource.

+* `system_reserved_mem` - (Optional, Int, ForceNew) Specifies the reserved node memory, which is reserved value for system components.
+Changing this parameter will create a new resource.

 The `selectors` block supports:

 * `name` - (Required, String, ForceNew) Specifies the selector name, used as the index of `selector_names` in storage group.